hdrhbbu1/hughgrigg.com/content/posts/2016/04/php-list-class.md

 This is quite commonly used in some codebases, but I think it's bad style.

-Firstly, because PHP doesn't offer a concrete way to let the user of a function know exactly what it's returning, it may not be clear exactly what you're getting from that array.
+Firstly, because PHP doesn't offer a concrete way to let the user of a function know exactly what it's returning, it may not be clear what you're getting from that array.
 The function could even not return an array at all, in which case trying to use `list` on its return value will silently set your variables to null.

 At least in PHP 7 we can now guarantee that the function will return an array, but we still can't be sure what the array contains or how many values it has.